Institute of Technology. Fair use may apply.

 during the Truce came from Russia.
 In July 1934 the 7th Comintern

 Conference at Moscow called for a global struggle, a Popular

 Front, against fascism.
 The Soviet Union joined the League of

 Nations that same year and began strengthening its defenses in

 east Asia.
-However, Russian signals were also mixed: An
+However, Russian signals were also mixed: An agreement

-Eastern Railway to Japan.
+Railway to Japan.

 The best opportunity for a settlement between China and Japan

-during the Okada cabinet of 1934-1936, whose Foreign
+came during the Okada cabinet of 1934-1936, whose Foreign

 Minister, Hirota Koki, made a serious effort to improve

 Sino-Japanese relations.
 The Japanese legation in Nanking was elevated to a full

 embassy as a symbolic gesture and negotiations took place in

 Nanking and Tokyo.
 The Japanese Army, concerned as always with the

 traditional Russian enemy, expressed a willingness to stop

 with the Chinese.
 However, the Japanese demand for recognition of

 Manchukuo and the Chinese insistence that Japan abide by the

 Washington treaties could not be reconciled.